skip to content

 • By post (cheque or money order only);

-• By direct debit into the Commission Bank Account: BSB 015-101; Account No: 838528044.
+• By direct debit into the Legal Services Commission Bank Account: BSB 015-101; Account No: 838528044.
 For a reference number, use your file number as listed on the top of your letter from legal aid – eg: 16001234.
 You MUST use your file number to ensure the payment gets matched to you.

 Statutory Charge